 Fox Filed A Multi-Million Dollar Lawsuit Against Johnny Depp

 Over the next few years, the Viper Room operated successfully.
 It kept its raunchy reputation but hosted star-studded shows and events such as burlesque nights with the Pussycat Dolls, a number of musical performances from critically acclaimed acts like John Frusciante and Johnny Cash, and even a drug-fueled 21st birthday party for Johnny Depp's then-girlfriend Kate Moss.
-The police were only ever brought in for the odd fight or two, and the business largely managed to stay out of headlines until Fox filed a lawsuit against Depp and former club manager Sal Jenco in 1999.
+The police were only ever brought in for the odd fight or two, and the business largely managed to stay out of headlines until Fox filed a lawsuit against Depp.
+The lawsuit, which could have potentially resulted in a payout in the millions, alleged taht Depp conspired to diver millions of dollars in profits from the Viper Room.